-This demonstrates a couple of methods of transforming sounds using simple, basic techniques.

-Techniques used include copy and paste, changing amplitude [re-enveloping], pitch change, and time stretching.
-A way of changing the spectrum was to use a 1/3 octave equalizer, and another way was to add reverb, multiple times - each time starting later in the signal.
+The following demonstrates a couple of methods of transforming sounds using simple, basic techniques including copy and paste, changing amplitude [re-enveloping], pitch change, and time stretching.
+A way of changing the spectrum is to use a 1/3 octave equalizer, and another way was to add reverb, multiple times - each time starting later in the signal.